Marvin Israel

 Marvin Israel (July 3, 1924 – May 7, 1984) was an American artist, photographer, painter, teacher and art director from New York City known for modern/surreal interiors, abstract imagery.
 Israel created sinister shadowy and exuberant interiors with implications of violence that were often sexual in nature.

 History

 Marvin Israel was born in Syracuse, New York, the son of Bessie and Harry Israel.
 In 1950, Israel was a graduate student at Syracuse University and spent two years in Paris studying and painting.

-In 1952, he had his first one-man show at Galerie Arnaud, Paris, France.
+In 1952, he had his first one-man show at galerie Arnaud, Paris, France.

+In november 1953 he participated in a collective exhibition at galerie Suzanne Michel, in Paris, with Nina-Negri, Gilbert Besançon, Robert Fontené, Olive tamari, Michel Leroy and Lempereur-Haut.